readium/guided-navigation/README.md

-# Guided navigation
+# Guided Navigation

+Guided navigation offers an alternative reading experience through a sequence of media fragments, meant to be presented in parallel.

-This document introduces a new JSON based syntax to provide a guided navigation experience in a Readium Web Publication Manifest.
+This document defines a syntax for Guided Navigation Documents, serialized in JSON and meant to be references in a [Readium Web Publication Manifest](https://readium.org/webpub-manifest).

+## Use cases

+* Synchronizing text with pre-recorded audio, for example in order to support [Media Overlays in EPUB](https://www.w3.org/TR/epub/#sec-media-overlays) or to distribute accessible audiobooks.
+* Panel by panel navigation in comics/manga to facilitate reading this type of content on smaller screens.
+* Providing a textual transcript and/or image descriptions in a [Divina publication](https://readium.org/webpub-manifest/profiles/divina).

-## Model
+## Syntax

 The new syntax is based around a single JSON object called a Guided Navigation Object: